Skip to main content

 A long silence hung between them.
 The kind of silence that says more than words ever could.
 He wanted to fight it, to tell her they could fix this, but deep down, he knew she wasn’t wavering.
 She had made up her mind.

 He watched her turn and walk away, the sound of her footsteps fading into the night.
 And as the door closed behind her, he realized it wasn’t just her leaving—it was the end of everything they had built together.
+It wasn't a flower that fell this time either, but rather the airline ticket he held between sweat-anguished fingers.
+It was the last flight they would ever share again, and this time he knew it.

 Comments